jon-heard/obsidian-inline-scripts-library/README.md

 Draws the cards.
 - __ui cards show__ - Asks the user to choose a card-pile.
 Adds images of the cards in the chosen card-pile to the note.
+***
 - __ui cards properties__ - Asks the user which card-pile to set properties for.
 Shows a popup with all properties, each defaulting to "unchanged".
 User can change the wanted properties.
 When the user is finished, all chosen properties are changed on all cards in the card-pile.
+***
 - __ui cards shuffle__ - Asks the user to choose a card-pile.
 Randomizes the card-pile's card order and rotation.
-- __ui cards recall__ - Asks the user to enter a card-pile.
-Moves all cards that have the chosen card-pile as their origin, from their current card-pile back into the chosen card-pile.
 - __ui cards flip__ - Asks the user to choose a card-pile.
 Asks the user if they want to pick the cards to flip.
 If they want to, lets them pick.
 Otherwise...
-Asks the user which wy they want to flip.
+Asks the user which way they want to flip.
 Asks the user how many cards to flip.
 Flips the cards.
+- __ui cards recall__ - Asks the user to enter a card-pile.
+Moves all cards that have the chosen card-pile as their origin, from their current card-pile back into the chosen card-pile.
 - __ui cards destroy__ - Asks the user to choose a card-pile.
 Destroys the chosen card-pile and all cards within it.
+***
 - __ui cards import__ - Asks the user to enter a card-pile.
 Asks the user to enter the data string to import.
 Imports the data string and assigns the new card-pile  to the entered one.